 More cut and come again goodness, this time from these lovely leafy chards.
 Perpetual spinach and chard are dead easy to grow and incredibly hardy.
 They’re also very useful in the kitchen, whether you’re folding them into curries and quiches or simply cooking the leaves as a side dish.

-I normally grow the ever reliable perpetual spinach variety, as well as something colourful to add interest to the plot during an otherwise rather aesthetically dull time.
-Bright Lights is a great chard to grow, with its yellows and pinks functioning as an ornamental crop as much as a culinary one.
+I normally grow the ever-reliable perpetual spinach variety, as well as something colourful to add interest to the plot during an otherwise rather aesthetically dull time.
+Bright Lights are great chard to grow, with its yellows and pinks functioning as an ornamental crop as much as a culinary one.